-- •A goal-directed behaviour in the presence of options. - •"The thought process of selecting a logical choice from the available options."
-(Business Dictionary). - •The process of identifying and solving problems (Daft 1998). - •The process of transforming inputs into outputs.
+- A goal-directed behaviour in the presence of options. - "The thought process of selecting a logical choice from the available options."
+(Business Dictionary). - •The process of identifying and solving problems (Daft 1998). - A clinical example (e.g., choosing between two treatment plans). - •The process of transforming inputs into outputs.
 The input is information, the output is new information (Herrmann 2015).

-Is it this
+Is it this simple??